VenusADLab/EtherTokens/BANK_SAFE/BANK_SAFE.md

 ```

 There exists a reentrancy vulnerability in above function `Collect()`.
-An attacker could use this vulnerability to stole all the ETH from the smart contract.
+An attacker could use this vulnerability to stole all of the ETH remains in this smart contract.

 Statement `balances[msg.sender]-=_am;` is at the behind of `call.value()`, which is the root cause of this vulnerability.
 Instead a development method called `check-effects-interactions` should be implemented.